nathaliagg/fusarium_wilt_lettuce_di/README.md

     4. R markdown file for [Multivariate statistics](./4_Statistics.Rmd)

-        In this pipeline, I ran two multivariate analyses: NMDS and PERMANOVA using the vegan R package (Jari Oksanen et al., 2019).
+        In this pipeline, I ran two multivariate analyses: NMDS and PERMANOVA using the vegan R package (Oksanen et al., 2019).

         ![NMDS](./images/nmds_root.png)
         **NMDS is an ordination technique that is performed on a dissimilarity matrix, and does not have any underlying assumptions on the data like linear relationship**